arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

 - **When we update a factory image, does it also update the containers, such as Python?**

   Yes, updating a factory image includes the latest applications, firmware, and configurations.
 This means containers, including those for Python, will be updated as part of the new image.

+- **What is the maximum microSD card capacity supported for the Portenta X8?**

+  The Portenta X8, powered by the NXP i.MX 8M Mini (i.MX8MM) processor, supports microSD cards up to **2TB**, which is the maximum capacity defined by the SDXC (Secure Digital eXtended Capacity) standard.